Shopify Capital Review 2023

 You won’t have a set term length or a fixed payment amount.
 Because your sales may ebb and flow, Shopify will continue collecting its percentage until the funding amount and added fees are fully repaid.

-You can make a lump sum payment to pay off your MCA or loan sooner, but your remittance rate will not change.
+You can make a lump sum payment to pay off your loan or advance, but your remittance rate will not change.

 Shopify Capital Borrower Qualifications